daniel1noble/ecoevo_1000/README.md

 ### Cross checking data

 Everyone will contribute to data checking after we do an initial clean up of the data.
-We'll aim for a tentative deadline of **January 12th, 2024**.
+We'll aim for a deadline of **January 12th, 2024**.

 Instructions on how to cross check (please READ THESE CAREFULLY) are found [here](https://docs.google.com/document/d/1Clgr0PlUkiQvW6D_4FZhfSUGwgxB70_sEuxeX7SwZgo/edit#heading=h.xtbba2n2kuvf).